grafana/agent/docs/sources/flow/reference/cli/convert.md

 in a source configuration, you will receive [errors] when you convert to a flow configuration.
 The converter will also raise warnings for configuration options that may require your attention.

 Many OpenTelemetry Collector components are supported.
+Review the `otelcol.*` component information in the [Component Reference][] for more information about `otelcol` components that you can convert.
-You can get a general idea of which exist in Flow mode for conversion by reviewing the `otelcol.*` components in the [Component Reference]({{< relref "../components/" >}}).
-If you have unsupported features in a source configuration, you will receive [errors] when you convert to a flow configuration.
-The converter will also raise warnings for configuration options that may require your attention.
+If a source configuration has unsupported features, you will receive [errors] when you convert it to a flow configuration.
+The converter raises warnings for configuration options that may require your attention.

-Refer to [Migrate from OpenTelemetry Collector to {{< param "PRODUCT_NAME" >}}]({{< relref "../../tasks/migrate/from-otelcol/" >}}) for a detailed migration guide.
+Refer to [Migrate from OpenTelemetry Collector to {{< param "PRODUCT_NAME" >}}][migrate] for a detailed migration guide.

+[Component Reference]: ../../components/
+[migrate]: ../../../tasks/migrate/from-otelcol/